CSS-Windows/WindowsDiag/ALL/TSS/ReadMe.md

 Please invoke the tss command with necessary/appropriate parameters from here.

-If troubleshooting intermittent/long-term issues, please invoke the script and stop it later in elevated CMD with same Admin User account (because parameters are stored in user’s registry hive [HKCU\SOFTWARE\Microsoft\tss.cmd-state\*] )
+If troubleshooting intermittent/long-term issues, please invoke the script and stop it later in elevated CMD with same Admin User account (because parameters are stored in user’s registry hive `[HKCU\Software\Microsoft\tss.cmd-state\*]` )

-•	Tss.cmd is built on t.cmd and fully down-level compatible (accepts same parameters as t.cmd), and provides a 'Persistent' switch to capture debug ETL, network sniff, WPR and ProcMon data at boot time.
-(Example: tss.cmd CliOn Trace ProcMon Persistent)
+•	Tss.cmd is built on t.cmd and fully down-level compatible (accepts same parameters as t.cmd), and provides a '`Persistent`' switch to capture debug ETL, network sniff, WPR and ProcMon data at boot time.
+(Example: `tss.cmd CliOn Trace ProcMon Persistent`)

-•	For overview of possible command switches, run tss.cmd without any parameter; for full help, run ‘tss /help’
+•	For overview of possible command switches, run tss.cmd without any parameter; for full help, run ‘`tss /help`’

 •	The tss*.zip file contains additional binaries (*.exe, *.dll) and helper.cmd scripts needed for correct usage of some parameters, like WPR tracing, Procmon tracing, or purging older trace files.